Recreate the taste of your local state fair in your own kitchen with frozen corn dogs. Cook them in the oven, microwave or deep fryer.

 Are Corn Dogs Healthy?

 The nutrition information for a corn dog isn't shockingly unhealthy.
-Yes, they have a fair amount of sodium, and contribute to your saturated fat intake — but all-in-all, their calorie count and macronutrient content aren't as concerning as many other junk foods.
+Yes, they have a fair amount of sodium, and contribute to your saturated fat intake — but all-in-all, their calorie count and macronutrient content aren't as concerning as many other processed foods.

 Corn dogs, however, are a processed meat, which can raise your risk of colon cancer, heart disease, and early death.
 The Proceedings of the Nutrition Society in August, 2016, published a meta-analysis showing an association across multiple studies of regular processed meat consumption and risk of chronic disease, including cardiovascular disease, diabetes and some types of cancer.
 The researchers point out that people with lower red or processed meat consumption tend to have a healthier lifestyle in general.